andrescodedev/agendapp/README.md

 # agendapp

-agendapp is an application that you allow add, edit , see and delete your contacts.
+agendapp is an application that you allow add, edit , read and delete your contacts.
 This project was created with flutter, graphql, nodejs and mongodb.

 ## Getting Started